SimonAlling/kurve/README.md

 The main JS file is `Zatacka.js`.
 It is responsible for creating a `Game` and supplying a config, a `Renderer` and a `GUIController` to it.
 It also adds `Player`s to the `Game` and forwards key events to it.

 `Game.js` controls the game logic.
 It knows which `Player`s are in the game and handles their interaction with eachother and the playing field, and it controls progress throughout the individual rounds.
-The `Game` constructor must be passed a config object, a `Renderer`, and a `GUIController`, respectively.
+The `Game` constructor must be passed a config object, a `Renderer`, and a `GUIController`.

 `Player.js` describes a single player.
 It knows whether it is alive, where it is, where and how fast it is going, its score, and what `Game` it is attached to.